hashworks-code/littlebrahma.v2/_caseStudy-service/gov.md

 cHead2: "Challenge"

+content_para:

-cContent2: "To enable the users to identify and release order holds in realtime.
+    - cContent2: "To enable the users to identify and release order holds in realtime.
 Design a view to correlate and establish data dependencies to take correction action."

-cContent3: "Model design usability in the system to handle myriad of filters & search criteria from different user personas in large volumes to run their bizops."
+    - cContent2: "Model design usability in the system to handle myriad of filters & search criteria from different user personas in large volumes to run their bizops."

 content_lists: